HatemMS2012/WikidataFNAligner/README.md

 ### Running an Example

-Take a look on the main method in hms.alignment.PropertyFrameMatcher and see an example for running the code to reproduced the results of the AKBC 2016 paper: [Enriching Wikidata with Frame Semantics](http://www.akbc.ws/2016/).
+Take a look on the main method in [PropertyFrameMatcher](src/hms/alignment/PropertyFrameMatcher.java) and see an example for running the code to reproduced the results of the AKBC 2016 paper: [Enriching Wikidata with Frame Semantics](http://www.akbc.ws/2016/).